 What is a good occupancy rate for a hotel?

-A good hotel occupancy rate will vary, depending on:
+In general a good hotel occupancy rate will depend on:

 - The type of hotel